 Investigators seeking more information about fatal hit and run that left bicyclist dead

-BATON ROUGE - Officials are attempting to local an SUV allegedly involved in a fatal hit and run that killed a bicyclist along the I-12 eastbound on July 25.
+BATON ROUGE - Officials are attempting to locate an SUV allegedly involved in a fatal hit and run that killed a bicyclist along I-12 eastbound on July 25.

 Capital Area Crime Stoppers believe the suspect vehicle is a dark-colored 1999-2006 Chevrolet Tahoe or Suburban with "significant damage" to the passenger-side headlight.